preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 The rest of the options are the same as for other blocks.
 See this page for information on how to use these filter options: :doc:`Filter UI </blocks/general-block-settings/filters/index>`

-In Omnia 7.0 and later, new options for filtering can be available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`
+In Omnia 7.0 and later, new options for filtering are available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`

 Time Period
 --------------